ProstoyVadila/goproj/README.md

 You can find examples of config files [here](examples)

-Or you can set it with additional flags line in the [gorpoj init](#command-line-interface) mode.
+Or you can set it with additional flags like in the [gorpoj init](#command-line-interface) mode.
 For example:

 ```bash